Read summarized version with

 Small teams (5-20 people) need simplicity.
 Slite, Notion, or Lindy work well as your best knowledge base platform.

-Medium teams (20-100 people) need more structure but still want ease of use.
+Medium teams (20-100 people) want more structure without sacrificing ease of use.
 Guru or Bloomfire fit here.

 Large enterprises (100+ people) need solid permissions, integrations, and customization.
 Confluence or ClickUp.